BenoitMorel/AleRax/README.md

 # AleRax

 AleRax is a parallel tool for species tree - gene tree inference and reconciliation under gene duplication, loss, and HGT.
 For each gene family, it takes as input a gene tree distribution (typically inferred with Bayesian inference tools such as MrBayes, PhyloBayes, etc.).
 AleRax can perform the following operations:
-* Maximum likelihood species tree inference
+* Species tree inference
 * Species tree rooting
+* Reconciled gene tree sampling
 * Model parameter estimation (e.g. DTL event probabilities)
-* Reconciled gene tree sampling
-* Statistical test of different species tree hypotheses (using Consel)
+* Statistical test of different species tree hypotheses (you'll need to instal consel)

 We are also working on the following features:
 * Relative order of speciation event (relative dating) from HGT constraints